gddavis21/CarND-Term1-P5-Vehicle-Detection/writeup_report.md

   * assuming each labeled object corresponds to a vehicle, computes bounding box of each object
   * reports list of object/vehicle bounding boxes for each frame

-Using match-strength score to weight the heatmap was critical to getting good performance out of the false positives filter.
-  * Originally I weighted all matches equally.
-  * This scheme made it very difficult to eliminate false positives without eliminating true matches.
-  * It turned out that nearly all false positives have a relative low match score, while the true vehicle matches tend to be 'covered' by multiple medium/high-score boxes.
-  * Adding up match-strength scores led to consistently good separation between false positives and true matches--critical for any threshold-based technique.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: